 - At The Top – Visit Burj Khalifa’s observation decks on Level 124/125.
 Just be aware even with timed slot tickets queues can be long, it might be better to save this activity for a longer stopover.
 You can see our complete guide here for the best ways to tackle Burj Khalifa here.

 - The Dubai Aquarium – there are both free and paid experiences available.
-From within the centre of Dubai Mall you can enjoy the world’s largest suspended glass tank for free, or purchase a ticket and head inside for the underwater tunnel and more hands-on experiences.
+From within the centre of Dubai Mall you can enjoy the world’s largest suspended glass tank for free, or purchase a ticket and head inside for the underwater tunnel and more hands-on experiences – our complete guide to visiting the aquarium here.

 - Ice Skating Rink – fancy a bit of exercise during your stop?
 Rug up and hire some skates to enjoy the Olympic-sized ice rink, yes within the Mall!